-In 2006 I visited Beijing and in 2010 I was in Taiwan and Japan, all trips inspired me to continue in this beautiful artwork.
+In 2006 I visited Beijing, In 2010 I was in Taiwan and Japan.
+In 2014 I attended art classes in Hangzhou.
+All trips inspired me to continue in this beautiful artwork.

-I am a member of the CBPS= Chinese Brush Painters Society in the UK.
+I am a member of the CBPS= the Chinese Brush Painters Society in the UK.

 Hope you enjoy my gallery and if you would like to get in touch: my e-mail is: email@example.com